wolkstein/OpenDroneMap-GCP_LIST.TXT-generator/README.md

 Create an new image from selection.
 See Image 2.
 And save the image with numbered names according to the order of our GCP 's.
 For example GCP 1 to P01.jpg, GCP 2 to P02.jpg and so on.
+Caution , to avoid errors in the sorting of GCP template images.
+If they have more than 10 GCP template images and less than 100 GCP template images they use the image name P01 - P99 .
+If you use more than 100 GCP template images , they have the image name P001 - P999 .

-Save all GCP_Template Images inside your your gcp-templates directory.
+Save all GCP template images inside your your gcp-templates directory.

 Gimp Selection Tool
 ![Image 1](https://github.com/wolkstein/OpenDroneMap-GCP_LIST.TXT-generator/raw/master/doc/CREATE_GCP_TEMPLATE_GIMP_1.jpg "Make GCP selection")